 Companies of all sizes are under increasing pressure from employees, governments, and customers to drive a strategy that delivers social good as well as shareholder value.
 Stakeholder value, if you will.

 Achieving this requires input and insights from more marginalized groups that might not have a voice that can be heard by leadership.
 The struggle in achieving this is well-documented.
-Companies have had plenty of opportunity to fix their own speak up mechanisms voluntarily.
+Companies have had plenty of opportunities to fix their own speak-up mechanisms voluntarily.
 Now they’re being told to.
 There are UK Government initiatives such as the EHRC guidelines on dealing with sexual misconduct at work – that are due to become code in 2021.